Research Administration Guidelines

 - A proposal budget and a budget page including only assistantship/traineeship costs and F&A must be submitted with the Central matching request funds form, excluding personal salary data if considered confidential.

-- If the Central matching funds request is approved, the Vice President for Research will sign the form.
+- If the Central matching funds request is approved, the Senior Vice President for Research will sign the form.
 An approved copy of the Central matching funds request form will be electronically disseminated to the appropriate research dean(s), institute director(s), research administrator(s), PI(s), and department head(s).
 The approved Central matching funds request form will also be sent to the relevant Central staff.

 - If a proposal is awarded with a revised budget from the sponsor/agency that decreases the research assistantship/traineeship support, the amount of Central matching funds must be recalculated to comply with the above guidelines and resubmitted to email@example.com.